bh654-dev/Interactive-Lab-Hub/Lab 1/README.md

 For your masterwork, reconstruct the interaction as a scene:

-- **Setting:** Where and when does this interaction happen? (a jungle, a kitchen, a spaceship corridor, a nightclub, a harbor at night)
+- **Setting:** The interaction takes place at home in the evening.
+The same room is used for different activities, including studying, relaxing, and having a drink during entertainment time.
-- **Players:** Who is involved?
-Who else is present?
-Think through everyone in the setting, not just the primary user.
+- **Players:** The main player is the user, who controls the Philips Hue lights through a smartphone.
+Other people, such as friends or roommates, may also be present and experience the changes in the lighting and atmosphere.
-- **Activity:** What is happening between the players and the light?
+- **Activity:** The user changes the lighting to match different activities.
+While studying, the user turns on bright white light to make the room easier to see.
+After studying, the user changes the light to a warmer and dimmer color to relax.
+Later, while making a drink and enjoying some entertainment, the user changes the light to pink or another colorful light to create a more fun atmosphere.
-- **Goals:** What is each player trying to do?
+- **Goals:** The user's goal is to make the same room more suitable for different activities and moods.
+Instead of using the same lighting all evening, the user can quickly change the brightness and color of the Philips Hue lights to create the environment they want.

 **Describe your setting, players, activity, and goals here.**